TOUR GUIDE FLEDGLINGS: THE ART WE SEE, THE PLACES WE PLAY

 The activity will prompt discussion about our urban environment such as shelter, seating, accessibility, and we provide some basic building blocks for feeling confident talking about these things to peers and adults.

-At the end of the half day workshop, all participants are approved as critical-thinking guides and given a small pack including prompts to help them continue to assess places and talk about them independently.
+At the end of the workshops, all participants are approved as critical-thinking guides and given a small pack including prompts to help them continue to assess places and talk about them independently.
+Workshops can be one-offs or form part of a longer programme, and can be adapted for older children and young people.

 The end goal is for children to realise they can influence how cities and towns are designed, and can expect more of the places they spend time.